Zamiell/stardew-valley/Min-Max_Guide.md

   - Note that in general, checking garbage cans is a huge waste of time, so the route only does this on the first two days.
 - Meet Marnie walking to her ranch from Pierre's General Store.
 (For reference, she travels past Emily's house at 12:50 PM.)
 - Go to the beach.
-- Hoe any needed first artifact, but leave any beach foraging items on the ground.
+- Hoe any artifact spots for the first artifact.
+However, leave any beach foraging items on the ground.
 (We do not have the inventory space right now and we can just collect them on Spring 2.)
-- Meet Elliott standing south of his cabin near the fire ring between noon and 1:30 P.M.
+- Meet Elliott standing south of his cabin near the fire ring between noon and 1:30 PM.
 - Go to town.
 - If you got an artifact, donate it to the museum and claim the reward (250g).
 - Check the garbage cans next to the museum + blacksmith.